Articles

 04-18-2020

-For this in-depth story, I traveled to Israel to examine the global surveillance network that has raised concerns among human rights activists.
+For this in-depth story, I traveled to Israel to examine the global surveillance network developed from watching Palestinians, which has raised concerns among human rights activists.

 Magnolia residents’ AI-powered surveillance camera tracks people, cars at entrance to neighborhood, experts caution bias